NCAR/HPC-Docs/docs/getting-started/accounts/index.md

 ### Patch your systems and use anti-virus software

-This applies to any computer from which you log in to UCAR and NCAR systems.
-If you are using your own personal computer or another non-UCAR or non-NCAR computer, be sure that it is kept up to date with the latest software patches and anti-virus protection.
+This applies to any computer from which you log in to UCAR and NSF NCAR systems.
+If you are using your own personal computer or another non-UCAR or non-NSF NCAR computer, be sure that it is kept up to date with the latest software patches and anti-virus protection.

 If you are planning to visit UCAR and bringing your own computer, discuss wireless and guest network access with your UCAR contact before you arrive.
-Procedures regarding guest network access also apply to personally owned computers that UCAR and NCAR staff bring in.
+Procedures regarding guest network access also apply to personally owned computers that UCAR and NSF NCAR staff bring in.

 ### Be careful

 Be aware of email scams and so-called "social engineering" methods that hackers and fraudsters use to gain access to passwords and other information.
 Never give anyone your password.
-UCAR and NCAR system administrators will not ask you for your password via phone or email.
+UCAR and NSF NCAR system administrators will not ask you for your password via phone or email.

 ### Other cautions